raspiblitz/raspiblitz-docs/docs/faq/faq.md

 But we don't copy the data via USB to the device, because the HDD needs to be formatted in EXT4 and that is usually not read/writable by Windows or Mac computers.
 So I will explain a way to copy the data through your local network.
 This should work from Windows, Mac, Linux and even from another already synced RaspiBlitz.

-Both computers (your RaspberryPi and the other computer with the full blockchain) need to be connected to the same local network.
-Make sure that bitcoind/bitcoin-qt is stopped on the computer containing the blockchain.
+Both computers (your Raspberry Pi and the other computer with the full blockchain) need to be connected to the same local network.
+Make sure that Bitcoind/bitcoin-qt is stopped on the computer containing the blockchain.
 If your blockchain source is another RaspiBlitz v1.5 or higher - go to `REPAIR` > `COPY-SOURCE`.
-If your RaspiBlitz is below v1.5 then on the terminal `sudo systemctl stop bitcoind` and then go to the directory where the blockchain data is with `cd /mnt/hdd/bitcoin` - when the copy/transfer is done later reboot a RaspiBlitz source with `sudo shutdown -r now`.
+If your RaspiBlitz is below v1.5 then on the terminal `sudo systemctl stop Bitcoind` and then go to the directory where the blockchain data is with `cd /mnt/hdd/bitcoin` - when the copy/transfer is done later reboot a RaspiBlitz source with `sudo shutdown -r now`.

 If everything described above is in order, start the setup of the new RaspiBlitz with a fresh SD card (like explained in the README) - it's OK that there is no blockchain data on your HDD yet - just follow the setup.
 When you get to the setup-point `Getting the Blockchain` choose the COPY option.
 Starting from version 1.0 of the RaspiBlitz this will give you further detailed instructions how to transfer the blockchain data onto your RaspiBlitz.
 In short: On your computer with the blockchain data source you will execute SCP commands that will copy the data over your local network to your RaspiBlitz.

-Once you finished all the transfers, the Raspiblitz will make a quick-check on the data - but that will not guarantee that everything in detail was OK with the transfer.
+Once you finished all the transfers, the RaspiBlitz will make a quick-check on the data - but that will not guarantee that everything in detail was OK with the transfer.
 Check further FAQ answers if you get stuck or see a final sync with a value below 90%.

 ### Bitcoind tells me to reindex - how can I do this?

 To find/access information fast in large data sets like the Bitcoin blockchain indexes are needed.
 Those indexes can get corrupted on your HDD/SSD and to repair them they need to be rebuilt - re-indexed.
 Bitcoind has two different options to do this - a fast way called "reindex-chainstate" (which just rebuilds the UTXO set from the blocks as you have them) and the slow but complete way called just "reindex" that would even recheck all your block data - see for details here: https://bitcoin.stackexchange.com/questions/60709/when-should-i-use-reindex-chainstate-and-when-reindex

-So if you read in your debug logs of bitcoind that you should "reindex" you can try first just to do a fast "reindex-chainstate" and if that didnt worked a slow and full "reindex".
+So if you read in your debug logs of Bitcoind that you should "reindex" you can try first just to do a fast "reindex-chainstate" and if that didnt worked a slow and full "reindex".

 See the raspiblitz script `./config.scripts/network.reindex.sh` or the REAPIR menu to start these processes.